 Nothing is wasted from the sustainable catch and the fish’s sustainable origin and use in Bong Vutha’s kitchen is as important to its owner as its freshness.
 Even a good number of the restaurant’s vegetables are grown from salmon farming by-product in greenhouses.

-Vutha still sees his primary mission as turning more Cambodian tastebuds onto salmon, and to prove, through his restaurant, that it can be affordable and eaten every day: even though it has sometimes felt like an impossible one.
+Vutha still sees his primary mission as turning more Cambodian tastebuds onto salmon; and to prove, through his restaurant, that it can be affordable and eaten every day: even though communicating that truth felt, initially, impossible.

 “We have Salmon Amok, our traditional or national Khmer recipe, and a Khmer-style soup, and we use the salmon head to make fish head soup or stew – it is real Cambodian food.“

 Vutha is also a keen a keen proponent of salmon’s many health benefits.
-On matters of health, origin and price there’s nothing much wrong with this picture and it all tastes bloody good, too.
+On matters of health, origin and price there’s nothing much wrong with this picture, at all, and it all tastes bloody good, too.
 Mission accomplished.

 There has been no pushing upstream for the importer in the wider market – most of which, of course, is Vutha’s.